 1. Changes to the frequency and intensity of annual rainfall

 3. Changes to the amount and rate of snowmelt

 We are responding to climate variability in a variety of ways including the development of a Climate Resiliency Strategic Action Plan.
 We have also carried out a Critical Asset Study with climate mitigation plans and we are helping our stakeholders to reduce the risks of climate variability.

-For more detailed information about how we are addressing climate variability, please see our current Corporate Responsibility Report.
+For more detailed information about how we are addressing climate variability, please see our current Sustainability Report.